 Anxiety is a condition in which we feel in a constant state of worry, fear or tension, often about what may happen in the future.
 A certain amount of anxiety in our lives is in fact a very natural biological response to danger or threat, which is often referred to as our Fight or Flight response.
 This is the mechanism that increases our heart rate, pumps more blood to our muscles, makes our breathing become shallow, and focusses our attention on what we perceive as the immediate threat.
 Anxiety becomes a mental health concern when it begins to interfere with your ability to live your life to it's full potential such as being able to enter public spaces, being able to engage with people, or being able to focus on something free of recurring negative thoughts.

-The truth is, not all cases of depression and anxiety are biological where chemicals in the brain get out of balance, nor are they genetically inherited.
-These are somewhat outdated disempowering understandings of mental health conditions.
-We also don't have to analyse your childhood or recent past in order to create change.
+The truth is, not all cases of depression and anxiety are biological where chemicals in the brain get out of balance, nor are they genetically inherited and this is where I can help you.
+The belief in biological and genetic causes of depression and anxiety are somewhat outdated disempowering understandings.
+We also don't have to analyse your childhood or recent past in order to create change through coaching.
 Think if it this way.
 If you're driving somewhere and you get lost, you don't need to understand why or how you got lost.
-Instead you need to understand where you are, and then plan a new route towards your destination.
+Instead you need to understand where you are, plan a new route towards your destination and then set out in the right direction.

-There are many ways in which we can coach you to improve your mental wellbeing such as making lifestyle changes, addressing unhelpful thought patterns and beliefs, removing negative self-talk, developing an understanding of what your core values are, and living a life in which you pursue fulfilling goals in alignment with those core values.
-In doing so, we'll not only tackle your symptoms, but you'll be creating the kind of life that prevents mental health conditions affecting you in the future.
+There are many ways in which I help improve your mental wellbeing through coaching such as making lifestyle changes, addressing unhelpful thought patterns and beliefs, removing negative self-talk, developing an understanding of what your core values are, and living a life in which you pursue fulfilling goals in alignment with those core values.
+In doing so, we'll not only tackle your symptoms, but you'll be creating the kind of life that prevents mental health conditions arising in the future.

-Depression, anxiety and stress are mental health conditions that can all be measured on the same scale.
+Depression and anxiety are mental health conditions that can be measured on the same scale as stress.

-If you're concerned that you're experiencing depression, anxiety or extreme stress then completing the DASS Questionnaire is a good place to start.
+If you're concerned that you're experiencing depression or anxiety then completing the DASS Questionnaire is a good place to start.
 Half the battle to overcoming any problem, and creating positive change is to understand where you're starting from.
 We've provided a free DASS Questionnaire so you can do exactly that.

 You may find you're experiencing mild symptoms, in which case a number of quick lifestyle changes may have a huge benefit and prevent your symptoms from worsening.
 If your symptoms are extremely severe then I would recommend telling someone and getting in touch with your GP asap.